 These are items that we have tried and loved ourselves and wouldn’t mind getting over and over again.

-1. Miracle Berries.
-For someone who is always looking for a new eating experience, this is the perfect fit.
-This 100% natural berry contains Miraculin, which temporarily binds to your tastebuds to block taste receptors.
-Once you have eaten the berry, it turns sour foods sweet.
-Lemons instantly taste like lemonade!
-This is also great for parties with friends.
+1. Miracle Berries For someone who is always looking for a new eating experience, this is the perfect fit.
+This 100% natural berry contains Miraculin, which temporarily binds to the taste buds and turns sour foods sweet!
+Try eating them with lemons, limes, and even pickles!

 3. A Blow Torch.
 Okay, who doesn’t like playing with fire?
 Especially when it comes to food.
 A small kitchen blow torch can be used for searing meats, crème brûlée, smoked peppers… the possibilities are endless.
-Anybody who is interested in stepping up their cooking game will love this.
+Foodies who are interested in stepping up their cooking game will love this.
 And please, gift to a responsible adult.

 4. A Variety of Cheeses.
 This is a gift that I will always be happy to receive.
 These days, a local grocery store has a wide variety of cheeses, and a cheese monger to help you out.
 Pick 4-5 cheeses with varying textures and taste, pair with a baguette and a bottle of wine and you’ve just become the recipient’s most favorite person in the world.

 5. High-Quality Chocolates and Candies.
 Yes, I know this is on everybody’s gift list, but it’s there for a reason.
 The problem is a lot of “gift” chocolates out there tend to be more about quantity than quality.
 Nothing is more disappointing than opening a beautiful box of chocolates and having them taste like cardboard.
-Some of our favorites are Fran’s (amazing chocolate salt caramels) or Eclipse Chocolates (try their drinking chocolates).
+Some of our favorites are Fran’s (amazing chocolate salt caramels and chocolate sauces) or Eclipse Chocolates (try the drinking chocolates).

 6. A Cooking Class.
 This is a gift that you can either do together or on their own.
 Learning new techniques and styles of cooking is especially fun for a foodie and will be a memorable gift.
 Check out Groupon for local, affordable classes.